SHaroonShah/Readme-Developers-Hub---Production/docs/Archived release notes/archived-release-notes/2025-release-notes.md

 next:
   description: ''
 ---
+## Royal Mail ID8000 Label Generation for Class 9 Hazardous Goods

+Royal Mail customers can now generate ID8000 label alongside the shipping label for Class 9 hazardous goods in SAPIENT.
+When creating a hazardous shipment, the **Id8000Category** field must be populated to specify the category, such as Medicines or Perfume.
+If the **PrintId8000Label** field is set to "yes," both the shipping label and ID8000 label will be included in the API response.
+For multiple Class 9 items, a single ID8000 label will be produced with all relevant categories checked.

+> 📘 _Note_
+>
+> _The ID8000 labels are valid only within the UK; shipments destined for outside UK will not generate an ID8000 label_.

+## Automated OBA Access Code retrieval for Royal Mail (Coming Soon)

+Soon, SAPIENT will support automatic retrieval of OBA Access Codes when adding a new Royal Mail shipping account, updating the Roya Mail shipping accounts from **Sandbox** to **Production**, or linking a new shipping location to an existing shipping account via UI and API.
+This enhancement leverages Royal Mail’s new **Get Access Code** API to validate account details in real time and eliminate the current 2–5-day approval delay.
+Once live, customers will experience a faster, more efficient onboarding process without needing manual intervention from the Royal Mail OBA team.

+## Swagger documentation updates

+The following enhancements have been made to the swagger documentation:

+* **Get PUDO Locations**.
+A new **LC5** code has been added to the **SupplementCode** field in the **Get PUDO Locations** API response.
+The field description has been updated to include this new code and clarify the suppliers associated with each location type.
+* **DX endpoint updates**.
+The query and response field descriptions for the following DX API endpoints have been updated to improve clarity and support correct usage of the API:
+  * **Get Accounts**
+  * **Add Account**
+  * **Get Account**
+  * **Update Account**
+  * **Link Locations**
+  * **Get Associated Locations**
+  * **Get Associated Location**
+  * **Create Shipment**
+  * **Print Label**

+***

 ## HS Code validation enhancement in SAPIENT's core API

 The **Hurricane Services** API endpoint of the Sapient Core API is now enhanced to support HS codes longer than 10 digits, enabling accurate code validation for countries like Qatar and Kuwait.
 The **Commodity Codes Validation** endpoint will send requests to Hurricane’s Quick Check API.
 In response, two new fields—**originalImportCode** and **originalExportCode**—will be included under the **Items** object, providing the correct codes directly from the Hurricane service.
 The originalImportCode and originalExportCode fields aren't currently being populated, but have been added to the Commodity Codes Validation response in preparation for future use.